Bible Truth Versus SDA Truth: USA and the False Prophet

-Catholicism can hardly be termed a "super-power".
+Catholicism, on the other hand, can hardly be termed a "super-power."
 The Catholic Church is on a rapid decline throughout much of the world.
 Europe has largely moved into a post-Christian era and Moslems will soon outnumber Christians in many European nations.
 Former Catholic strongholds in Central and South America are rapidly being overrun by Pentecostal and Evangelical churches.
 Even Seventh-day Adventists have made major inroads into Latin America.
-Catholicism is already a minority in some Latin American countries, and if current trends continue, soon most Latin American countries will be primarily Protestant.
+Catholicism is already a minority in some Latin American countries, and if current trends continue, soon most Latin American countries will be primarily Evangelical.
 Catholicism has been on a steady decline for over a century, and there is no end in sight.
 The largest and fastest growing religion on the planet is now Islam, not Catholicism.
 With every passing year, Catholicism loses relevance, prestige, and power.

 In conlcusion, the SDA idea of the United States joining with the papacy to enforce its decrees on the whole world seems less and less likely with every passing day.